 - Your name

-- Details of the emergency situation
+- Nature of emergency

 Do not hang up the phone unless instructed to do so!